 Although our courses are not online you can send in your lesson answers by e-mail attachment if this is appropriate or by post if you prefer.

-Our courses are not delivered online, students will receive a physical study pack and materials and can submit their work either by post of email attachment.
+Our courses are not delivered online, students will receive a physical study pack and materials and can submit their work either by post or email attachment.
 Students are expected to conduct research of their study area online.

 Students may post their lesson answers to the assignment handling office or send them by e-mail attachment if this is appropriate.
-All attachments must be sent in adobe pdf format, other formats such as MS Word will not be opened or marked.
-Students studying architectural or draughtsmanship courses should send their lesson answers in by post only.
+All attachments must be sent in pdf format, other formats such as MS Word will not be opened or marked.
+Students studying architectural courses should send their lesson answers in by post only.

 - For our entry level courses – No prior knowledge in construction is required.

 For our continuing level courses – It is recommended for some of these that basic construction knowledge would be required and in the more complex subjects a good construction background is required (see individual course information sheets).
 For students who wish to undertake one of our quantity surveying projects we recommend competence in both measurement and estimating.

 There are no examinations for Premier School of Building courses, all assessments are based on work submitted i.e. continual assessment.
 Assessment is based on students submitting their work for comments and grading.
 Grades of A, B, C, D and E are awarded ranging from excellent work (A) to re-submit (E).